moyernwentworth/Lazy-Birder/README.md

-# Lazy-Birder
-## This will be were we place code for our senoir project!

 I'm using python 3.8.2, doesn't really matter what you're using.
 Just a heads up.
 If you're on a *nix system though consider getting `pyenv`, allows you to download versions from command line as opposed to going to python.org blah blah blah.

 First thing is to clone this and then in the top directory run: